Jisencc/Label-free-single-cell-Raman-diagnosis/README.md

 # Label-free single-cell Raman profiling of peripheral immune cells enables multimodal differential diagnosis of hepatopancreatobiliary cancers

 This repository contains the publication-ready reproduction code.
 The code covers classical SVM/PCA Raman-only models, Raman-only MIL attention models, and multimodal clinical + Raman MIL models.

+Please download the raw data files `raman_added2.csv` and `CLINICAL.csv` from our manuscript and replace them accordingly in this package to get started.

 ## Repository structure